Lamar Jackson Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 - Jackson did not record a pass attempt in last week's game versus the Bengals.

-- Over his last three games, Jackson has racked up 17 passing yards (5.7 per game) while going 4-for-4 (100% completion percentage) and throwing zero touchdowns and zero interceptions.
+- Jackson has 17 passing yards (5.7 ypg), completing 100% of his passes and collecting zero touchdown passes and zero interceptions over his last three games.

 Jackson's Baltimore Teammates